 - Trial version for up to 1 year

-Since this is a CAD-based solution, it’s more than capable of designing industrial parts.
-Multiple modeling techniques like freeform, mesh, parametric, and others are available.
+This solution is more than capable of designing industrial parts.
+Multiple techniques, like freeform, mesh, and parametric modeling are available.
 With Fusion 360, you can truly unleash your creativity.

-Fusion 360 has a free version along with the paid, premium one.
-As you’d expect from a solution that offers robust 3D modeling software for 3D printing, manufacturing, and stress-testing, some features are locked behind a paywall.
-If you need a cloud-simulated finite element analysis of the parts you are producing, you can’t go wrong with Fusion 360’s subscription.
+Fusion 360 has a free version along with a paid software version.
+As you’d expect from a solution that offers robust 3D modeling software for 3D printing, manufacturing, and stress-testing, some key features are locked behind a paywall.
+Still, if you need a cloud-simulated finite element analysis of the parts you are producing, a Fusion 360 subscription will certainly pay off.

 Nonetheless, if you just want to test the program and don’t need multiaxis milling, adaptive manufacturing, or plasma cutter functionality, you’ll still have a lot to try out.
 The trial period lasts for one year, and during that time, you’ll probably get used to the program so much that switching to a paid subscription will become the logical next step.

-Fusion 360 has the best 3D printing and modeling software features, and it stands out from the competition thanks to its collaboration tools.
+Fusion 360 has the best 3D stands out from the competition thanks to its collaboration tools.
 Sharing your work is as simple as sending a link the recipient can view as a 3D model in their browser.

-Fusion 360 comes with mobile apps developed for Android and iOS.
+Fusion 360 comes with mobile apps for Android and iOS, which support over 100 file formats.
 These are entirely free and can be used for project collaboration.
-The app supports over 100 file formats.
-It can be used to track project activities, review designs, share information, and review assemblies.
+They can be used to track project activities, review designs, share information, and review assemblies.

 In January 2020, the functionality of Fusion 360 was further expanded by adding electronics design.
 Users can now design PCB layouts and electronic circuits.

-Let’s sum up what makes Fusion 360 the best 3D printer design software.
-First of all, it acts as a slicer and prepares your files for printing.
-It exports the files as G-Code to your printer so that you won’t need any additional software.
+Let’s sum up the key features making Fusion 360 the best 3D printer design software: First of all, it incorporates slicing software and prepares your files for printing, exporting them as G-Code to your printe.
 And finally, it supports metal additive manufacturing, which most free programs don’t.

 Top 3D Printing Software